 - Identify and use the correct verb tense in a sentence

 There are three standard tenses in English: past, present and future.
-All three of these tenses have simple and more complex forms.
 For now we’ll just focus on the simple present (things happening now), the simple past (things that happened before), and the simple future (things that will happen later).

 - Simple Present: work(s)